More holidays should be like Thanksgiving – and I don’t mean just because of all the delicious food!

 Your Thanksgiving table certainly won’t be lacking in any space…

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on November 27th, 2009.
 With additional writing and editing by Niki Cervone.
-Last updated: November 12, 2018 at 12:09 pm.
+Last update September 30th, 2019.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.